George Tyrrell: Jesuit

 Pope Leo XIII's 1879 encyclical Aeterni Patris had promoted the teaching of a Scholastic philosophy, based on the works of Saint Thomas Aquinas, in Catholic schools and seminaries.
 Tyrrell admired Aquinas, but he rejected the Scholastic approach as inadequate.
-He became convinced that the Jesuits were not teaching the work of Aquinas himself, but rather the narrow interpretation of it introduced by Jesuit theologian Francisco Suárez.
+He became convinced that the Jesuits were not teaching the philosophy of Aquinas himself, but rather the narrow interpretation of it introduced centuries later by Jesuit theologian Francisco Suárez (see Neo-scholasticism).

-In 1896, Tyrrell was transferred to the Jesuit House on Farm Street in London.
+In 1896, Tyrrell was transferred to the Jesuit house on Farm Street, in London.
 There Tyrrell discovered the work of Maurice Blondel.
 He was also influenced by Alfred Loisy's biblical scholarship.
 Tyrrell first met Friedrich von Hügel in October 1897 and they became close friends.
 Part of Tyrrell's work while at Farm Street was writing articles for the Jesuit periodical The Month.
-He had the occasion to review some works by Wilfrid Ward, and for a time, came to share Ward's view of moderate liberalism.
+He had the occasion to review some works by Wilfrid Ward, and for a time, came to share Ward's views of a moderate Catholic liberalism.
+Tyrrell's gifts of literary expression were showcased in two collections of religious meditations, Nova et vetera (1897) and Hard Sayings (1898).
+That work earned him a wide readership and a reputation as a liberal Catholic thinker in the mould of John Henry Newman.

+In 1899, Ward invited Tyrrell to join the "Synthetic Society", which counted among its members several of the leading religious and philosophical thinkers in Britain, including Friedrich von Hügel, Arthur Balfour, Charles Gore, Edward Talbot, Richard Haldane, and Henry Sidgwick.
+The Society met every month at the Carlton Club.
+His participation in it reinforced Tyrrell's confidence that Catholics should participate in the debates of the broader intellectual community.